Boris Johnson says sorry after report slams lockdown parties

 But one Conservative legislator, Andrew Mitchell, said in the House of Commons that Johnson “no longer has my support.”

+Another, Aaron Bell, recalled attending his grandmother's small, socially distanced funeral in May 2020 and asked: “Does the prime minister think I’m a fool?”

-Former Conservative Prime Minister Theresa May also was unimpressed.
-She said that either Johnson and those around him “had not read the rules, or didn’t understand what they meant. … Or they didn’t think the rules applied to them.
+Former Conservative Prime Minister Theresa May said that either Johnson and those around him “had not read the rules, or didn’t understand what they meant. … Or they didn’t think the rules applied to them.
 Which was it?”

 Gray did not criticize the prime minister directly, but said “there is significant learning to be drawn from these events which must be addressed immediately across government.”